backstage/backstage/.changeset/tasty-colts-hug.md

 ---
-'@backstage/plugin-azure': minor
+'@backstage/plugin-azure-functions': minor
-'@backstage/plugin-azure-backend': minor
+'@backstage/plugin-azure-functions-backend': minor
-'@backstage/plugin-azure-common': minor
+'@backstage/plugin-azure-functions-common': minor
 ---

-Generic azure plugin based on an annotation supplied by a given entity.
+Basic Azure Functions support for a given entity.
+View the current status of the function app, quickly jump to Function's Overview page, or Log Stream page.